EIN (Employer Identification Number)

 An LLC is not for everyone

-If you are on this list... we are very sorry 🙁
+If you are on this list... we are so sorry :(

-Within the legal framework of Spain and the United States, Only certain types of activities really benefit from this vehicleThe key is not to generate permanent establishment in Spain nor be considered ETBUS (Engaged in Trade or Business in the US) in the United States.
+In the case of Spain and the United States, Only certain types of activities take full advantage of this vehicle's potential.The golden rule is twofold: avoid generating permanent establishment in Spain and not fall into the category of ETBUS (Engaged in Trade or Business in the US) on US territory.

 Type of business / activity | Compatible with an LLC? | Main reason |

-If you are in any of these cases, an LLC on its own is not the solution.
-But you can consider:
+If you find yourself in any of these cases, an LLC on its own It is not the definitive solutionHowever, you can opt for combined strategies:

-This way, you can separate risks, optimize your taxes, and comply with the regulations of both countries. 💡
+This way, you separate risks, optimize taxation, and comply with regulations in both countries.

-ETBUS (ANDngaged in Trade or business in the ORnited Yestates) is the label the IRS applies to decide whether a foreign entity—including your LLC—is doing “real business” in the U.S. and therefore if you have to pay taxes there.
+The term ETBUS (ANDngaged in Trade or business in the ORnited Yestates) is the criteria the IRS uses to decide whether your activity is sufficiently connected to the U.S. that you have to pay federal taxes there.
+It doesn't just depend on where you are physically, but on whether your business has presence or means in US territory.

 Even if your LLC is a disregarded entity (taxes in your name, not in the company's name), can be considered ETBUS if it meets certain criteria, which would generate federal tax obligations.